 The North Harris County Regional Water Authority was created by House Bill 2965, Acts of the 76th Legislature, Regular Session 1999, and was confirmed by an election held on January 15, 2000.
 The Authority is a political subdivision of the State of Texas, governed by an elected five member Board of Directors.
-The Authority is empowered to, among others powers, "acquire or develop surface water and groundwater supplies from sources inside of or outside of the boundaries of the authority and may conserve, store, transport, treat, purify, distribute, sell and deliver water to persons, corporations, municipal corporation, political subdivisions of the state, and others, inside of and outside of the boundaries of the authority is also empowered to "establish fees and charges as necessary to enable the authority established a well pumpage fee of \$0.25 per 1,000 gallons of water pumped from each regulated well.
-This amount was increased to \$0.34 per 1,000 gallons effective October 1, 2003, increased to \$0.59 per 1,000 gallons effective April 1, 2005, increased to \$0.84 per 1,000 gallons effective
+The Authority is empowered to, among others powers, "acquire or develop surface water and groundwater supplies from sources inside of or outside of the boundaries of the authority and may conserve, store, transport, treat, purify, distribute, sell and deliver water to persons, corporations, municipal corporation, political subdivisions of the state, and others, inside of and outside of the boundaries of the authority is also empowered to "establish fees and charges as necessary to enable the authority to fulfill the authority's regulatory obligations."
+In accordance with this provision, the Authority establishes a well pumpage fee per 1,000 gallons of water pumped from each regulated well.
+The current rate is \$4.60 per 1,000 gallons of water pumped.
+During the current fiscal year, the District recorded well pumpage fees in the amount of \$3,083,139.